MJHeijster/FrameworkPicker/README.md

  * Android 4.2 (Samsung Galaxy S IV I9505)
  * Windows Phone 8 (Nokia Lumia 820)

-This web tool has problems in:
+This web tool does not work in
 -------------
  * Internet Explorer 8